alexcu2718/fdf/README.md

 - OpenBSD, NetBSD, DragonflyBSD (tested occasionally, minor fixes expected if issues arise, tested on QEMU occasionally)
 - Android (tested on my phone)
 - Illumos and Solaris (x86_64, verified with QEMU)

+- I have removed aarch64 Linux and riscv Linux from Github actions due to *VERY UNRELIABLE RUNNERS*

 ### Not Yet Supported